blacklightpy/vaultofknowledge/Personal/Random Ideas/Family Trees.md

 - Me

 I will also be including cousins, their parents, and all of their parents, and so on.
-# How I tried to come at a formula for the number of members in a single family for  generations
+# How I tried to come at a formula for the number of members in a single family for 'n' generations
-## Model 1: Starting from the top
+## Model 1: Start counting from the top (ancestor along a parent of a specific gender)
 At first, I tried starting from the parents of grandparents (and assumed an X for their siblings).
 I did not realize I was only considering one of my parents' grandparents, and I was thinking along my father's family side, since that's the only side I knew the name of a great-grandparent.

 But this isn't an issue in principle, as we have to start somewhere, and apparently, anywhere would do just fine.
 We just have to model from there, and therefore choosing a right spot can come in handy.
 Ideally this model can find out all the children, siblings and ancestors from any individual.